mrh0/qspl3/README.md

 # About
 qspl is a object-oriented interpreted programing language written in Java by MRH0 (aka MRH, MRHminer) qspl supports both procedural and functional programming styles and is highly extendable through the java Extension api.
+Tested to be ~half speed of luaj in simple loops and arthmetics.

 # Language